 Frequently Asked Questions About Webinar Software

-The best webinar software varies based on the requirements of the host.
-While WebinarJam, Demio, and WebinarNinja are great overall software for creative entrepreneurs.
-Large businesses might prefer Vimeo LiveStream for high-end productions and conducting large online events.
+It varies based on the requirements of the host.
+WebinarJam, Demio, and WebinarNinja are great overall webinar software for creative entrepreneurs.
+But large businesses might prefer Vimeo Livestream for high-end productions and conducting large online events.

 The webinar host pitches a paid product/service at the end of the webinar.
 Generally, the product is an organic extension of the webinar material as it helps the attendees go to the next level by applying the teaching from the presentation.

 As an attendee, you need not be on camera.
-But if you’re a webinar host, your audience will connect better with your presentation if they see the human who’s interacting live with them.
+But if you’re a webinar host, your audience will connect better with your presentation if they see you interacting live with them.

 As a host, you would ideally need an HD web camera, a headset with an adjustable microphone, and a reliable webinar software.
 Of course, you also need a computer with a steady internet connection.